The work featured above is credited to Christopher Means & Max Supler.

 American Westerns are often character-driven stories with simple plots.
 The best are ensemble casts with rich characters: The Magnificent Seven, The Man Who Shot Liberty Valance, etc. Fallout: Lonestar's goal is to keep NPCs and companions relevant as often as possible without limiting player agency.

 A volunteer staff is inherently unstable in terms of consistent development.
 Once we decided to abandon the Fallout: New Vegas toolkit, we had time before the release of Fallout 4 to determine a proper development cycle.
 I laid out a system where development occurred in narrative phases.
 By breaking the narrative into priority phases, we could avoid stalling out and having nothing to show for our effort.
-Starting with the main city of Graveyard, a short city-based narrative was developed that could lead into a larger wasteland story if our manpower held out.
-From there, the wasteland narrative is divided by priority so we can, at all times, tell a complete story.
-The more manpower, the larger and more diverse the story becomes.
+Starting with the main city of Graveyard, a short, urban narrative was developed that could lead into a larger wasteland story if our manpower held out.
+From there, the wasteland narrative was divided by priority so we could, at all times, tell a complete story.
+The more manpower, the larger and more diverse the story could become.

 The ONLINE STUDIO

-Many platforms were tested to keep communication moving between 20+ members in a dozen time zones and at least six different countries around the world.
+Many platforms were tested to keep communication moving between the 20+ members in different time zones and at least six different countries.
 Google Drive was an easy choice for file distribution, while basic text communication proved more difficult.
 Forums, Trello, and just plain Skype were used, but Slack ultimately proved to be the most useful communication tool.
-Something I found while working for ArenaNet who used a similar, but less intuitive, channel chat program.

-As a closed exterior, Graveyard is the proving ground for Fallout: Lonestar's development.
-A place where we can make changes, mistakes, and adjust our ambition without causing problems for the wasteland worldspace as a whole.
+As a closed exterior, Graveyard was the proving ground for Fallout: Lonestar's development.
+A place where we could make changes, mistakes, and adjust our ambition without causing problems for the wasteland worldspace as a whole.

 THE LOOK OF EL PASO

-Visually distinguishing Lonestar from the Commonwealth was my primary objective.
+Visually distinguishing Lonestar from the Fallout 4 Commonwealth was my primary objective.
 When walking through Graveyard, your average Fallout fan should not feel their world is just a reshuffle of assets.
-So far, I've been able to recreate the El Paso esthetic in Fallout: Lonestar's main city of Graveyard with existing Fallout 4 assets.
-This due in large part to the dynamic nature of Bethesda Softworks' toolkit.
-Assets originally intended to recreate the New England styles of post-war Boston can be rearranged into familiar southwestern shapes or completely new structures where desired.
+I'd been able to recreate the El Paso esthetic in Fallout: Lonestar's main city of Graveyard with existing Fallout 4 assets.
+This was due in large part to the dynamic nature of Bethesda Softworks' Creation Kit.
+Assets originally intended to recreate the New England styles of post-war Boston could be rearranged into familiar southwestern shapes or completely new structures where desired.

 The bell that tolled the end of humanity's reign was especially unkind to Texas.
-The great plains of the Lone Star State put up little resistance against the hellfire winds that burned it away.
-As the fallout came, the winds changed, and the ash and sand wore down what little of the world that was left.
-Survivors of the holocaust did so through great underground vaults, but when they reached the surface, the expanse of Texas had been swept clean of civilization.
+The great plains of the Lone Star State put up little resistance against the hellfire that burned it away.
+As the fallout fell, the winds changed, and the ash and sand wore down what little remained.
+Survivors from the great underground vaults reached the surface only to find the expanse of Texas had been swept clean of civilization.
 The desert before them bore little resemblance to the home glimpsed in photographs.

 With the founding of the Lonestar Confederacy came the Law.
-While it protects many, it feeds no one.
+While it protected many, it fed no one.
 Famine is dissolving Lonestar from the inside.
 Food is the most valuable commodity, and there are those who would use that hunger to bend the Confederacy to their will.